 Obrey Brown came to Redlands in 1979.

-His journey started during his Bay Area days – born in Alameda, California in 1955 – and into his college years at Fresno State, until arriving to work at the Redlands Daily Facts in May 1979.
+His journey started during his Bay Area days – born in Alameda, California in 1955 – and into his college years at Fresno State, until arriving to work at the local newspaper in Redlands, Calif. in May 1979.

 The son of Neal and Cindy Brown, Obrey attended school in Hayward, California, graduating from Mt.
 Eden High in June 1973.

 Attending Chabot Community College from 1973 to 1976, Obrey came in contact with Jeff Lane, among others, a budding sports writing journalist from nearby San Lorenzo.